r24mille/demand_heatmap/README.md

 Though I'm developing with an Apache 2.0
 License, I'm doubtful that this project is very useful to others currently.

-Depends on django, numpy, scipy, and matplotlib Written for Python 3.x interpreters
+Depends on django, numpy, scipy, and matplotlib.
+Written for Python 3.x.